CR4CKID/automation_STAR/README.md

-# automation_STAR: An Automated RNA-seq Pipeline for the Identification of Differentially Expressed Genes (DEGs)
+# automation_STAR: An Automated RNA-seq Pipeline for the Identification of Differentially Expressed Genes

 <br>